brasov2de/PCFTraining/3_DatasetPCF/Assets/Lab3.md

   );
 }
 ```
-Take a momment to look at the parseItems function.
+Take a moment to look at the parseItems function.
 We parse the *dataset.sortedRecordIds", which is an array, and for each id we take the record from **datset.records[id]**.
 To get the if for the current record, we use the record method **getRecordId()**, and for each column we read the formatted string using **getFormattedValue**.